verex-42/verex-42/README.md

 ### 👨‍💻 About Me

-I am a **Software Engineering student** (1st year of college) and an aspiring **Full-stack Developer**.
+I am a **Software Engineering student** and an aspiring **Full-stack Developer**.
 At **16 years old**, I am deeply immersed in the world of technology, from building modern user interfaces to configuring robust server infrastructures.

 * 🚀 Passionate about **Web Development**, creating fast and responsive digital experiences.
 * 🛠 Actively exploring **DevOps** practices and workflow automation.